UON researchers shine in 2017 NHMRC funding

 Set to undertake vital work coordinating formulation and dose studies in humans suffering health problems, the Australian Centre for Cannabinoid Clinical and Research Excellence (ACRE) will be led by University of Newcastle (UON) clinical pharmacologist Professor Jennifer Martin with co-director Professor Nadia Solowij from the University of Wollongong and in partnership with the Hunter Medical Research Institute (HMRI), Hunter New England Health and interdisciplinary teams across multiple Australian universities.

-UON Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Professor Kevin Hall, said the NHMRC funding outcome was a wonderful acknowledgement of world-class research being undertaken in Newcastle, as well as a crucial step forward for the management of chronic illness.
+UON Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, Associate Professor Kevin Hall, said the NHMRC funding outcome was a wonderful acknowledgement of world-class research being undertaken in Newcastle, as well as a crucial step forward for the management of chronic illness.

 “I would like to congratulate all the recipients on this great outcome for the future of health research in Newcastle.
 I look forward to their vital work delivering tangible outcomes for the community on both a local and global scale,” he said.